Backgammonian/DNS-Amplification-Attack/README.md

 # DNS-Amplification-Attack
-A set of Python scripts for performing stress-test using DNS amplification attack\
+A set of Python scripts for performing stress-test using DNS amplification attack.\
-These scripts were created during Networks and Communications course as coursework
+These scripts were created during Networks and Communications course as coursework.
 ## Usage
 * `dns_server_scan.py` - makes request to DNS-server and calculates resulting amplification ratio
 * `dns_server_check.py` - checks if DNS-server is tolerant for query flood
 * `dns_amplification.py` - performs DNS amplification attack using target's IP-address and information about viable DNS-servers and queries with confirmed amplification ratio
+## ⚠ Warning
+Before using these scripts be sure that you own or have permission for equipment you are performing stress-test on.\
+This project was created in educational purposes only.